petersulucz/petersulucz.github.io/_posts/2021-09-25-implementing-kusto.md

 Also investing on running the entire query stack out of a command line, for testability and quick offline analysis.
 Sporting all the same features, optimizations, and performances.

 ![Simple kusto CLI]({{ site.url }}/assets/images/logship_kusto_cli_reddit_politics_09_26_2021.png "Simple kusto CLI")

+You can find some more information on the [logship](https://logshit.com) blog, about how to use kusto operators and expressions.
+For example: [Kusto Where](http://logshit.com/docs/kusto-where/)